dimitri-edel/pp2/README.md

 ### BUGS
 #### JavaScipt
 There was a typo, that was causing problems.
 I misspelled the word lizard.
 There was and still is an arry by the name 'LIZARD' and a class with the name 'Lizard'.
 However the name of the class was spelled incorrectly like so 'Lizzard'.
 One of the tag id's in html alos used the incorrect spelling.
 I used the debugger and the culprits were found out rather quickly.
 I rectified the spelling in the class name and the html-tag-id and it fixed everything.
+#### CSS
+After I added some comments to the game.css file, there was an error.
+I forgot one of the curly braces, so the media query was off.

 ### VALIDATOR TESTING
 The pages have been tested by validator.w3.org and jigsaw.w3.org/css-validator and have passed the tests.
 ### JSHint